 The hitting still stung as much, but I could see the more I reacted to Taylor calmly and lovingly, the less aggressive the situation became.

 Our heart-to-heart conversations were therapeutic for both of us because Taylor got to talk through what he was feeling, and I was able to encourage him to express his emotions and feelings more rather than lash out.

 That’s the key point.
 Kids do not know how to deal with emotions, they have to be taught.
 It is our job, as parents, to teach children how to react to certain emotions.

-I also spoke to Taylor more about personal boundaries, reassuring him that I loved him, I was not angry with him, but hitting wasn’t OK.
+I also spoke to Taylor more about personal boundaries, reassuring him that I loved him and was not angry with him, but hitting wasn’t OK.